 Those who are living with diabetes know that is essential to have stable blood glucose levels.

-When it comes to healthy fruits, the bananas are high in sugar and fiber, the two primary nutrients which raise the blood glucose levels.
+When it comes to healthy fruits, bananas are high in sugar and fiber, the two primary nutrients which raise blood glucose levels.
 And that raises many questions.

 Should people with diabetes eat bananas?
-How bananas affect blood glucose?
+How do bananas affect blood glucose?

 People with diabetes know that the type and amount of carbs are significant.
 It’s like that since carbs raise the blood glucose levels more in comparison to other nutrients.

 This means that carbs significantly impact blood glucose control.
 As a matter of fact, around 93 percent of the calories in bananas are from carbs.
-The carbs are found in the form of fiber, sugar, and starch.
+Carbs are found in the form of fiber, sugar, and starch.

 One banana of medium size contains around 6 g of starch and 14 g of sugar.